jchip/create-my-card/README.md

 Where:

 - `label` The label for the line.
-If this is missing, then only `text` is used to render the line.
+  - If this is missing, then only `text` is used to render the line.
+  - If it's an empty string, `""`, then no label but `text` is aligned with `text` of other lines.
 - `text` The text for the line.
 - `when` Turn off displaying the line if it process to an empty string `""`.

+Optionals:

+- `pad` The built-in renderer automatically add enough spaces to align all labels on the right.
+You can provide your own `pad` string override for each line.

 ### String colors and tokens